 We at Miller are interested in a collaborative relationship with all of our community members, families and stakeholders.
 Being an active member of our SAC enables you to be a part of the processes of our school and allows you the venue to give valuable input that influences decisions.

 What is the immediate need?

-The SAC committee is comprised several parents, Mr. Nuhn and Mrs. Trousdale.
-We want to make sure to recruit parents with 6th and 7th and 8th grade students so the SAC committee is diverse and remains strong in the years to come.
+The SAC committee is comprised of several parents and the principal, Doug Geygan. a We want to make sure to recruit parents with 6th and 7th and 8th grade students so the SAC committee is diverse and remains strong in the years to come.
 We welcome new members at any time and need your input!

 In addition, we would love to have a community representative - someone who does not have a Miller student but is a "neighbor" to Miller.